-It’s true that email is such a common solution that most people don’t think twice about how it works.
-However, it’s imperative that you at least understand the concept, as it can provide you with a considerable advantage when it comes time to optimize email access on your mobile devices.
-First, we’ll discuss the ways in which the two major message exchange protocols differ, and then dig into the specifics of why you should choose one over the other.
+It’s true that email is so commonly used around the world that the majority of people don’t consider how it even works.
+However, it’s imperative that you understand the concept even minimally because it can provide you with a substantial advantage when it comes time to optimize email access on your mobile devices.
+We’re going to discuss how emails work, the two major messaging exchange protocols, and compare and contrast the two.